Billy Crellin: Everton

 On 31 January 2022, Crellin joined Everton for an undisclosed fee on a two-and-a-half-year deal, linking up with their under-23 squad.
 He had come from an Everton-supporting family and said it was "surreal" to join his boyhood club.
 In September 2023, shortly after Asmir Begović left Goodison Park, Crellin signed a new two-year contract.
 However, he was limited to under-21 and under-23 appearances, featuring on the first-team bench only for the last Premier League game of the 2023–24 season.

 On 30 August 2024, he joined League Two club Accrington Stanley on loan for the 2024–25 campaign.
 Manager John Doolan wanted to provide competition for number one Michael Kelly, in addition to Liam Isherwood and James Rogerson.
 He played a total of 38 games for Accrington.
 On 9 June 2025, Everton announced that Crellin would be departing the club at the end of the month upon the expiration of his contract.
 He spent July 2025 on trial at Port Vale.

 Glentoran

-He signed for Glentoran in October 2025.
+He signed for NIFL Premiership club Glentoran in October 2025.
+He made his debut on 4 November 2025 during the 2–1 victory against Crusaders in the Irish Cup.
+He made his NIFL Premiership debut for Glentoran on 19 December 2025 as a substitute for the injured Andrew Mills during the 2–1 victory against Coleraine.